Sexual assault in the United States military: Sexual assault against men

 The Pentagon estimated that 26,000 service members experienced unwanted sexual contact in 2012, rising from 19,000 in 2010.
 Of those cases, the Pentagon says, most involved attacks on men, predominantly by other men.
 Recent statistics show that in terms of number of assaults, "the majority of the victims are men."
 It also states that although rare, women have previously aided men in sexually assaulting other women.
 According to statistics released by the Department of Defense, in the 2012 fiscal year more men were victims of sexual abuse than women.
 Turchik and Wilson found that, "one problem that may be unique for men is confusion concerning sexual identity, masculinity, and sexual orientation after an assault, especially if the perpetrator is a man," and that "homosexual victims may…feel that the assault was a punishment for being gay, whereas heterosexual victims may feel confused about sexuality and masculinity, especially if their body sexually responded during the assault."

+In 2021, 1.5% of male military personnel experienced unwanted sexual contact.
+This was the second highest percentage since the DoD began this data collection in 2004.
+The confidence of male personnel in being treated "with dignity and respect" by their chain of command after reporting an assault was 63%, a decrease from 82% in 2018.

 Studies of male sexual assault victims have shown that they become more prone to emotional, physical, and social difficulties after being assaulted, which is comparable to women.
 This shows that "[r]egardless of the victim's gender…the consequences of sexual assault are both far reaching and acute."

 Sexual Assault Prevention and Response Office (SAPRO)

 In 2004, the Department of Defense created the Care for Victims of Sexual Assault Task Force, whose findings indicated the need for a more powerful and centralized organization to address the issue.
 This led to the formation of the Joint Task Force for Sexual Assault Prevention and Response, which eventually transitioned into the Sexual Assault Prevention and Response Office (SAPRO).

 "The Sexual Assault Prevention and Response Office (SAPRO) now serves as the Department's single point of authority for sexual assault policy and provides oversight to ensure that each of the Service's programs complies with DoD policy.
 It quickly obtained approval of DoD Instruction 6495.02, Sexual Assault Prevention and Response Program Procedures, making permanent all elements of the Department's sexual assault policy.
-In addition, it conducted a training conference for all SARCs.
+In addition, it conducted a training conference for all Sexual Assault Response Coordinators.

 SAPRO, under the leadership of Major General Jeffrey J. Snow, continues to lead the Department's effort to transform into action its commitment to sexual assault prevention and response.
 This undertaking enjoys the support of leaders at all levels, and it will create a climate of confidence and trust where everyone is afforded respect and dignity."